UhMarco/UhMarco/README.md

 <br/>

 <p align="center">
-    Hi, I'm a high school student from England with interests in Python and JavaScript.
-I also want to learn C++.
-I'd love to be a software engineer some day.
-Some of my code is pretty average but I'm still learning.
+    Hi, I'm a high school student from England with interests in Python, JavaScript and C# with unity.
+I'm always interested in collaborating on projects so shoot me a message if you're interested.
 </p>

 <h2 align="center">Stats</h2>